Man destroys new Ten Commandments statue at Arkansas Capitol

 Arkansas’ granite monument weighed 6,000 pounds (2,721 kilograms).
 It was installed Tuesday morning on the southwest lawn of the Capitol with little fanfare and no advance notice.
 A 2015 law required the state to allow the display near the Capitol, and a state panel last month gave final approval to its design and location.

 “Obviously, I’m very disappointed that someone would carry out an act of violence that’s actually against the people of Arkansas,” said Republican Sen. Jason Rapert, the state lawmaker who led the push for the monument.
-“You have to understand that this is someone who on a premeditated basis came to carry out an act of violence against the state.”

-Rapert vowed to move quickly to raise funds for the monument’s replacement.
+Rapert said he was confident he could quickly raise funds for a replacement.

-“We will probably have the money as soon as we ask for it,” Rapert said.

-An official with the American History and Heritage Foundation, the group that raised money for the monument, said it has already ordered a replacement but said it would take at least a couple months.
+Travis Story, the general counsel of the American History and Heritage Foundation, which raised money for the monument, said the group already has ordered a replacement but that it would take a couple of months.

-“We can get another one done and we’ve already started that process,” Travis Story, the foundation’s general counsel, said.
+Republican Gov. Asa Hutchinson, who signed the legislation requiring the monument’s installation, wrote in a tweet that “resorting to property destruction is never the answer to a policy disagreement.”

-The American Civil Liberties Union had said Tuesday that it planned to file a federal lawsuit challenging the monument, calling it an unconstitutional endorsement of religion.
+The American Civil Liberties Union condemned the destruction of the monument, which it has called an unconstitutional endorsement of religion.

-Plans for Arkansas’ monument sparked a push by the Satanic Temple for a competing statue of Baphomet, a goat-headed, angel-winged creature accompanied by two children smiling at it.
-Efforts to install that display, however, were blocked by a law enacted this year requiring legislative approval before the commission could consider a monument proposal.
-The Satanic Temple has vowed a lawsuit over the measure, and said it didn’t believe the law should be applied retroactively to its proposal.
+“We strongly condemn any illegal act of destruction or vandalism,” ACLU of Arkansas Executive Director Rita Sklar said.
+“The ACLU remains committed to seeing this unconstitutional monument struck down by the courts and safely removed through legal means.”

+Arkansas’ monument is a replica of a display at the Texas Capitol that was upheld by the U.S. Supreme Court in 2005.
+After Oklahoma’s monument was destroyed in 2014, a replacement was erected but then ordered removed by that state’s Supreme Court, which determined its location on state property violated a constitutional prohibition on the use of state funds to support a religion.

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)